VictorShixing/quantized-data-detection-with-colocated-MIMO-radars/README.md

 If you use the code, please cite our work:

 [1] Shixing Yang, Wei Yi, Andreas Jakobsson, Yao Wang, and Hang Xiao, "Weak Signal Detection with Low-bit Quantization in Colocated MIMO Radar", IEEE Transactions on Signal Processing, 2023.
+(DOI: 10.1109/TSP.2023.3246233)